reshinto/algo-patterns/gettingStarted/sorting.md

 - algorithm is not stable, as each swap skips a lot of values
 - It sort the array in-place, as it does not require additional data structures
   - Note that this does not mean this algorithm happens in constant space
+- merge sort is stable, and always have a time complexity of `O(nlog(n))`
+  - so it is more reliable compared to quick sort
+- requires way more extra memory than quick sort, and requires memory management of arrays, so quick sort is often preferred if stability is not important
+- A problem with the following implementation of quick sort is that when the list is almost sorted, it will take close to `O(n^2)` time
+  - In other implementations, however, the pivot is selected as the midpoint of the list, so it can help mitigate this problem
+    - however, you would need to remember that the index to the pivot moves with the pivot when swapping
+- unlikely you will be asked to code it up at an interview
+  - but the idea of moving things around a pivot can be seen in `Two Pointers` interview questions

 ![quickSort](../images/quickSort.gif)